-- Funding position how will a bulk annuity or longevity swap impact it?
-Is a transfer to a Superfund viable? - Investment strategy how will a bulk annuity or longevity swap impact the expected return on assets or your hedging programme? - Insuring your scheme benefits are there likely to be any benefits that are difficult or expensive to insure? - Member data are there any concerns with the quality or completeness of your data?
+- Funding position how will a bulk annuity or longevity swap impact it? - Investment strategy how will a bulk annuity or longevity swap impact the expected return on assets or your hedging programme? - Insuring your scheme benefits are there likely to be any benefits that are difficult or expensive to insure? - Member data are there any concerns with the quality or completeness of your data?

-Member options exercises - Should they be carried out?
+• Member options exercises - Should they be carried out?